ankitnewjobs/Azure-Practices-Examples/Example: 12/Demo.md

 - Set retention period for	180 days

-8. Select Save.
+6. Select Save.

 # Manage blob uploads

-1. Return to the containers page, select your data container and then click Upload.
+1. Return to the containers page, select your data container, and then click Upload.

 2. On the Upload blob blade, expand the Advanced section.